elmasea/jscheck/readme.txt

 3) That's all!
 After your form submission you will have a POST variable called "jscheck".
-   If this variable is set to "yes" Javascript is enabled, if the variable is empty Javascript is not ebabled.
+   If this variable is set to "yes" Javascript is enabled, if the variable is empty Javascript is not enabled.
    Here is a basic example in PHP:

    if ($_POST['jscheck'] == "yes"){